shuLhan/karajo/README.md

 port 587.

 `smtp_user`:: user name for submission.
+If start with '$' it will read from system environment.

 `smtp_password`:: password for smtp_user submission.
+If start with '$' it will read from system environment.

 `smtp_insecure`::  if set to true it will disable verifying remote certificate when connecting with TLS or STARTTLS.